 MRI is a painless way to look inside the body without using X-rays.
 Instead, it uses a large magnet, radio waves and a computer to take detailed pictures inside the human body.
 The images produced can help your doctor detect and define the differences between healthy and diseased tissue.
-MRIÕs can be performed at any GHS facility with the exception of the orthopedic inpatient hospital Patewood B, and the Vascular Alliance at Patewood Campus, building C.
+MRIs can be performed at any Prisma Health facility with the exception of the orthopedic inpatient hospital Patewood B, and the Vascular Alliance at Patewood Campus, Building C.

 The most common MRI machine in clinical use is the 1.5 T (tesla) unit.
 The T refers to tesla which is a measure of the field strength of the The 3T MRI produces a higher spatial resolution and image contrast without injection of contrast medium, resulting in better visualization of anatomic structures.
 Subtle abnormalities can more easily be detected.
 The image can be so good that the radiologist may not require intravenous gadolinium or intra-articular contrast medium administration.

 Therefore, if 1.5 T is the most commonly used and 3T is the newest approved, is the new approved 3T machine actually improved?
 It depends.
 The 3T is faster, meaning greater patient tolerance.
 As a result, there are fewer artifacts because of motion.
 It is particularly important when studying children, where a request to remain motionless may go unheeded unless they receive medication.
 So, another advantage may be less use of sedation.

 A new, state-of-the-art 1.5T Philips Ingenia MRI system is now at North Greenville Hospital (NGH) – the first of its kind at Prisma Health.